joelamajors/py-link-check/README.md

 ```

 ## Crawlers
-There are three crawlers to choose from:
+There are several crawlers to choose from:
 ```
 standard: Runs crawler on site to check links on page.
 This will likely be the one you need.
-hmblog-twill: Runs crawler on the blogs for Twill sites.
+blog-twill: Runs crawler on the blogs for Twill sites.
 aws-standard: Runs the crawler from AWS.
 This runs the standard crawler from AWS and dumps reports to the daily-link-check S3 bucket.
+aws-twill-blog: HM Twill crawler which runs the crawler from AWS.
+Runs the crawler and dumps the results to the daily-link-check S3 bucket.
 ```
 <br>